-A comprehensive review of the undergraduate mathematics curriculum for the purpose of preparing students for standardized examinations, such as the CSET (for prospective teachers), the GRE (for prospective graduate students), actuarial examinations (for prospective actuaries), and the senior subject examination in mathematics.
+A comprehensive review of the undergraduate mathematics curriculum for the purpose of preparing students for standardized examinations, such as the PRAXIS and the CSET (for prospective teachers), the GRE (for prospective graduate students), actuarial examinations (for prospective actuaries), and the senior subject examination in mathematics.
 This course is a capstone integrative course.
 Prerequisite: Senior standing in Mathematics.